Last update: 23rd November 2021

 Our helpdesk daily ticket count is at elevated levels.
 Our staff are variously based in the office ands remotely.
 It’s still easy to get in touch, our usual phone numbers and email addresses will work as normal.
 Support services will be delivered in full.
 (See how below.)

 Account review meetings are likely to be conducted using phone conferencing or video conferencing.

 Today, our procurement supply chain is operating, but with some shortages.

 Laptops, monitors and headsets are in short supply.
 We have good relationships with the wholesale distributors we use, so contact us for availability information on goods.

 Stock is selling before it reaches our shores, so be prepared to order ahead on some lines.

 - The management exec team and the HR officer track the latest COVID-19 information, agree procedures, and implement them.
 We have a specific COVID-19 management plan and a COVID-19 extended homeworking plan, which receive regular updates.

 - The risk of staff illness and contagion is mitigated by increased hygiene whilst in the office (and through isolation when we’re not), a flexible team, and our live overview of our prioritised workload.

 - We had already mitigated our dependence on attending the office by using primarily cloud-based systems.
 We have completed and implemented a plan which allows up to 100% of our staff to work remotely from the office.
-The majority are currently doing so.
+We have now settled on a mix of office-based and hybrid home/office working, which we can flex if variations in health risks.
 We have business continuity across our operations from sales to service delivery to accounting.
-We are performing near-normal service for routine remote support and remote project work.

 - Our office-based systems are connected to the outside via multiple independent internet connections.